udacity/create-your-own-adventure/english/Enter-a-dim-reality/Dim_reality.md

 Something happened after you called the magic spell "Alohomora".
 You keep your eyes closed, afraid to open them - anticipating a shift to an even stranger place.
 Slowly you open them.
-Wait..
-Are they open?
 You blink several times, but there is only darkness.
-You move your hands across your body making sure that you still exits.
 You muster the courage to take a step into the blackness, it seems that you are on solid ground - for the moment.
 After taking several steps you realize that the ground you are walking on has some give,